Top Cybersecurity Challenges for Healthcare Organizations

 The black market for protected health information (PHI) remains quite active.
 PHI refers to the full range of personally identifiable data associated with a patient, including diagnoses, test results, and prescriptions, as well as contact information and Social Security numbers.

-This data is particularly appealing to hackers because unlike stolen credit card numbers, patients’ personal histories cannot simply be deleted or locked.
+Hackers find this data especially appealing because, unlike stolen credit card numbers, they cannot delete or lock patients’ personal histories.
 Once hackers have seized this information, they can use it to obtain loans, purchase medication, file an insurance claim, or set up credit lines—all under other people’s identities.

-Under the HIPAA Security Rule, healthcare organizations are required to observe adequate data security practices in the storage and transmission of PHI, but in actuality, many lack the resources needed to stay ahead of the game with up-to-date protocols, security measures, and fully staffed IT departments.
+The HIPAA Security Rule mandates that healthcare organizations observe adequate data security practices for storing and transmitting PHI.
+However, many organizations lack the resources to maintain up-to-date protocols, security measures, and fully staffed IT departments.
 Rather, healthcare organizations tend to devote the constrained resources they have disproportionately on patient care rather than computer systems even though the potential consequences to those same patients from a cyber-attack are also devastating.

 Insider Sabotage

-Many cybersecurity incidents can be traced to negligence on the part of a single employee or the organization as a whole, although some cases are not accidents at all.
+Negligence by a single employee or the entire organization often causes cybersecurity incidents, though some cases involve deliberate actions.
 Sometimes an employee at a healthcare organization decides to exploit the black-market demand for PHI—such as a disgruntled worker simply vandalizing a company’s computer system out of spite.

 This threat is another reason why data encryption is vital.
 If a company stores sensitive information in plain text, it can be easily stolen by an employee.

-It’s also wise to implement a Zero-Trust Access (ZTA) strategy in which employees are assigned different levels of data access appropriate to their job duties.
-Simply put, if an employee doesn’t need to enter a particular database or system, they shouldn’t be able to access it.
+Organizations should implement a Zero-Trust Access (ZTA) strategy that limits employee data access based on job duties.
+If an employee doesn’t need access to a database or system, they should not be able to enter it.
 These areas should have dedicated passwords or be accessible only to those employees with special account settings.
 Data logs should be implemented to track who has accessed databases where this information is stored.

 Distributed Denial-of-Service (DDoS) Attacks

-This is another threat that has been around a while (the first recorded DDoS attack happened back in 1999), and it’s only become more sophisticated and powerful with time.
-As a result, many cyber companies have begun offering DDoS mitigation services that provide defenses against these attacks.
+Hackers have used this threat for years (the first recorded DDoS attack happened in 1999), and it has grown more sophisticated and powerful over time.
+In response, many cybersecurity companies now offer DDoS mitigation services to defend against these attacks.

 Ciphertex® offers world-class HIPAA-compliant data security solutions that address the operational requirements of the modern healthcare organization.
 To learn more, feel free to contact us at 818-773-8989.